 People come to Bel Air to work, play and celebrate.

 As the county seat, Bel Air is the home to government employees, professional offices and retail merchants.
-We try to lighten their days with lunchtime concert series, storefront galleries and a walkable, green downtown.
+We try to lighten their days with a variety of public art, storefront galleries and a walkable, green downtown.

 When it is time to play, Bel Air has five neighborhood parks and one community park.
 The Town’s neighborhood parks include the Alice Anne Park, Homestead Park, Plumtree Park, Major’s Choice Park and Shamrock Park.
 Rockfield Park, located on Route 22, is Bel Air’s 51-acre community park which is home to trails, the community-built Creative Playground, Chesapeake Sensory Plaza, balls fields and pavilions.
 Additionally, Town citizens are served by several parks shared with area schools; the Heavenly Waters Regional Park and the Ma & Pa Heritage Trail, a greenway trail system.

-Some annual events are legendary: the Bel Air Festival for the Arts, the Maryland State BBQ Bash (we think it is an art!), the Town of Bel Air Film Festival, the Christmas parade and old-fashioned fourth of July celebrations.
+Some annual events are legendary: the Bel Air Festival for the Arts, the Maryland State BBQ Bash (we think it is an art!), Authors and Artists, the Christmas parade and old-fashioned fourth of July celebrations.